identix-space/Everscale-SSI-Contest-Stage4/docs/stage4-solution-arch.md

 <br/>`#Unforgeability`
 3. VC contains a set of [claims](https://www.w3.org/TR/vc-data-model/#claims) about a subject or subjects, organized in claim groups, according to VC Claim Specification (see [Stage 4 VC Data Model](vc-data-model.md)).
-Each claim group is treated as a unit of trust, and issued, signed, presented, and verified as a whole.
+Each claim group is treated as a unit of trust, and issued, signed, presented and verified as a whole.
 This allows a user to get a VC from the issuer(s) in a single transaction while disclosing claims partially.
 <br/>`#Privacy`, `#Unlinkability`, `#Unforgeability`
 4. Anchor smart contract, uniquely associated with a VC instance, only stores a secured HMAC hash and a signature